PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-05 18:05:54
+Last updated: 2024-04-05 18:06:28
-Random Quote: Things never work out the way you imagine they will. - Lucien
+Random Quote: Robin, if you asked a hundred people: "Who's the worst person you could possibly date?"
+They'd all say "your therapist", except the ones saying "Barney". - Ted Mosby